waldur/waldur-docs/docs/user-guide/customer-organization/project_membership_management.md

 Project team contains users with different roles.

-Please see [this page](https://docs.waldur.com/latest/about/glossaries/structure/) for User Rights based on Roles in the Organization.
+Please see [this page](https://docs.waldur.com/latest/about/Concept/structure/#user-roles-in-organization) for User Rights based on Roles in the Project.

 ## Adding project members